MG-Alpino/MG-Alpino.github.io/aboutme.md

 On this site, you will find my lecture notes, coding projects, and a collection of my scientific interests.
 I aim to contribute to the field by exploring and developing new insights into the quantum realm, particularly focusing on the complex interactions within strongly correlated systems.

-Thank you for visiting, and I hope you find the resources here both informative and inspiring
+Thank you for visiting, and I hope you find the resources here both informative and inspiring.

+### NOTE
 - I rock a great mustache
 - I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- Check my Counts =)